Reewr/reactive-sharp/README.md

 through the `UseState` which is reactive and will cause your component to re-render when the it changes.

+## Hooks

+The following hooks are available as of now:

+### `UseState<T>(initialValue) => State<T>`

+Creates a state that is reactive.
+Modifying the internal value by either setting it manually through `SetValue` or by directly assigning to `Value` will cause the framework to queue your component for re-rendering.
+Once `Renderer.RenderRequested` is called again, the render tree with be updated.

+### `UseContext<Provider, T>() -> T`

+This requires you to have a Provider further up in the tree.
+The Provider component is a special component that simply serves as a way to store some state.

+Should the Provider value be updated, all those components that depend on the Provider through the use of `UseContext` will also be updated.

+### `UseEffect(Func, [dependencies])`

+The function given to this hook will be run when the component is initially rendered.
+The given function can also return another function that should be exectuted before calling the initial function again.
+If given dependencies, if any of the dependencies change, the intial function will be rerun (when it renders again)

+## Setup - Godot

+As of now, this is quite usable in Godot.
+Setting this up is quite simple.
+You can see how it is done in `godot.test`

+1. Update the `project.csproj` with the library paths to `base` and `godot`
+2. Add a new class `<YourName>Renderer` that extends `ReactiveSharpGodot.Renderer`
+3. Within a scene, attach this class to an existing UI node.
+4. Within the `<YourName>Renderer`, override the `_ready` function and call `Render(new MyComponent())`

 ### Example

 This example assumes that the following components have been made available